secureblue/secureblue/README.md

 - Disable install & usage of GNOME user extensions by default
 - Use HTTPS for all rpm mirrors
 - Set all default container policies to `reject`, `signedBy`, or `sigstoreSigned`
-- Remove SUID-root from [numerous binaries](https://github.com/secureblue/secureblue/blob/live/files/scripts/removesuid.sh) and replace functionality [using capabilities](https://github.com/secureblue/secureblue/blob/live/files/system/usr/bin/setcapsforunsuidbinaries)
-- Disable Xwayland by default (for GNOME, Plasma, and Sway images)
-- Mitigation of [LD_PRELOAD attacks](https://github.com/Aishou/wayland-keylogger) via `ujust toggle-bash-environment-lockdown`
 - Disable a variety of services by default (including cups, geoclue, passim, and others)
 - Removal of the unmaintained and suid-root fuse2 by default
 - (Non-userns variants) Disabling unprivileged user namespaces
-- (Non-userns variants) Replacing bubblewrap with bubblewrap-suid so flatpak can be used without unprivileged user namespaces
+- (Non-userns variants) Replacing bubblewrap with suid-root bubblewrap so flatpak can be used without unprivileged user namespaces

 # Rationale